CadeLaRen/installer/README.md

 5 A web server that has:
   * the info to simplify its use at a meetup
   * a slide deck
+6 remove the tcp socket Docker daemon port, and try putting an nginx redirect on 2375 and 2376 to the ucp port.

+## future

+stackfile / compose file to allow customization of the install params.